rylev/component-book/src/encoding.md

 )
 ```

 In this equivalent version, we *first* define the function type, then the function definition, and *finally* we export it.
-Take your time to ensure you are confortable with both equivalent styles and can convince yourself that these two are eqivalent.
+Take your time to ensure you are comfortable with both equivalent styles and can convince yourself that these two are equivalent.

 It's important to note that there are two top-level definitions that this component has: the nested component which includes the core module *and* another core module that is not nested in a component.
 Because these definitions are of two different kinds (i.e., component and core module) they occupy two different index spaces and as such both have index 0.

 ## Instances

 Everything we've defined so far has been immutable dead code.
-We can also define "instances" which represent components or core modules which have had the imports they define satisified.
+We can also define "instances" which represent components or core modules which have had the imports they define satisfied.
 For example, a core module may import `memory` to use a mutable state needed during its execution.
 An instance can be used to supply that core module with the memory it requires.
 Of course, imports can be many other things besides memory including functions.

-Instances can allow us to "link" modules and components together with other modules and components by specifying that the imports one component or core module expects are satisifed by the exports of another component or core module.
+Instances can allow us to "link" modules and components together with other modules and components by specifying that the imports one component or core module expects are satisfied by the exports of another component or core module.

 Let's take a look at an example (which you can find in `examples/instance/instance.wat`):